nogazs/ib-color-naming/README.md

 ### Requirements

-Standard scientific installation of python.
+A standard scientific installation of python is required.
 The package `zipfile` is used when downloading the model for the first time.
 This can also be done manually by downloading the model's file from
 ```https://www.dropbox.com/s/70w953orv27kz1o/IB_color_naming_model.zip?dl=1```